Nikhilsimha31/Aarogya-Ai/README.md

 └── README.md
 ```

-Each `.pkl` file represents a trained machine learning model used for predicting disease risk.
+Each `.pkl` file represents a trained machine learning model used for disease prediction.

 ---